Global dimension function on stability conditions and Gepner equations: Further studies: Contractibility of spaces of stability conditions

 Let $Q$ be a Dynkin quiver. \begin{conjecture} Regard $\gldim$ as a function on $\Stab\DQ/\CC$.
 Then the preimage $\gldim^{-1}[\cd,s)$ contracts to the Gepner point $\sigma_G$ for any real number $s>\cd$. \end{conjecture}

-A much wild guess is the following. \begin{question} The function $\gldim$ on $\Stab\DQ/\CC$ is piecewise differentiable and behave like a Morse function with a unique critical point $\sigma_G$. \end{question}
+A much wild guess is the following. \begin{question} The function $\gldim$ on $\Stab\DQ/\CC$ is piecewise differentiable and behaves like a Morse function with a unique critical point $\sigma_G$. \end{question}

 It is also interesting to consider the stability conditions such that every indecomposable is stable.
-Such a subspace of $\Stab\DQ$ is closely related to the fundamental domain of $\Stab\D_{fd}(\qq{2})$ for the Calabi-Yau-2 case (or Kleinian singularities), cf. \cite{B2}. \begin{question} Describe $\gldim^{-1}[\cd,1)$ in $\Stab\DQ$. \end{question}
+Such a subspace of $\Stab\DQ$ is closely related to the fundamental domain of $\Stab\D_{fd}(\qq{2})$ for the Calabi-Yau-2 case (or Kleinian singularities), cf. \cite{B2}. \begin{question} It is also interesting to study the space of total stability conditions, or $\operatorname{ToSt}(Q)$ for type $D$ and $E$. \end{question} In fact, this question has been just solved in a follow-up work \cite{QZ}.